 2. Massachusetts Institute of Technology

-The Massachusetts Institute of Technology incorporated itself in 1861.
-The university was initially in Boston, then moved to Cambridge, Massachusetts, the USA, in 1916.
-MIT prides itself in merging academic knowledge with theories and concepts application.
+The Massachusetts Institute of Technology was incorporated in 1861.
+Its first building was in Boston, and the Institute moved to Cambridge, Massachusetts, in 1916.
+MIT emphasizes applying academic knowledge to real-world challenges.

 3. Stanford University

-Sociology at Stanford University was initially under the Department of Economics and Sociology.
-The discipline relocated to the Department of Anthropology and Sociology in 1948, then gained independence as part of the School of Humanities and Sciences in 1957.
+Sociology at Stanford traces its roots to the Department of Economics and Sociology.
+The Department of Anthropology and Sociology was formed in 1948, and an independent Department of Sociology was established in 1957.

 4. Harvard University